uber-research/parallax/README.md

   }
 }
 ```

+## User Interface

+### Cartesian View

+If the explicit axis methos is selected, the user can specify formulae as axes of projection.
+Those formulare have embeddings labels as atoms and can contain any mathematical operator interpretable by python.
+Additional operators provided are
+- `avg(word[, word, ...])` for computing the average of a list of embeddings
+- `nqnot(words, word_to_negate)` which implements the quantum negation operator described in [Dominic Widdows, Orthogonal Negation in Vector Spaces for Modelling
+Word-Meanings and Document Retrieval, ACL 2003](https://pdfs.semanticscholar.org/98f6/0fc40d6350ba809d5a0e7485540f7667e51a.pdf)

+### Comparison View

+### Polar view

 #### Caveat
 This code is supposed to be a prototype, we do not suggest deploying this code directly in the wild, but we suggest to use it on a personal machine as a tool.